imrushi/imrushi.github.io/content/posts/create-github-action.md

   - ✔️ Set as the latest release
   - If everything looks good, Hit the **Publish release** button.

-Congratulations! 🎉 Your action is now available in the GitHub Marketplace!
+Congratulations! 🎉 Your action is now available on the GitHub Marketplace!

 ## How to Use the GitHub Action